falewilli/falewilli/README.md

 See you on the other side ;)

-#Javascript #React #Redux

-- 🔭 I’m currently a Software Developer in the making and these are the technologies that I am learning:
+- 🔭 Languages and tools I am learning
 - Javascript
 - React
 - Redux